-- Is your advisor qualified to give advice about your equity compensation?
+- Is your advisor qualified to give advice about your employee equity compensation?
 Maybe, maybe not.
 There are a wide variety of professional qualifications and designations used by advisors.
 Your advisor may be a Certified Financial Planner (CFP®) or a Certified Private Wealth Advisor (CPWA®).
 These two designations are the most common among experienced advisors who have spent the time to get independent, advanced advisor training.
 At a minimum, your advisor should have one of these designations.
-Most other industry designations reflect expertise in financial products, like insurance, mutual funds or portfolio management, not planning.
+Most other industry designations reflect knowledge in financial products, like insurance, mutual funds or portfolio management, not planning.

-- Does your advisor have access to planning tools that do more than just illustrate the potential cash flow outcomes from your equity positions?
-Effective tactical management of your total portfolio requires that you have a measurable strategy for when (and why) to hold or sell your equity compensation grants.
+- Does your advisor have access to equity compensation planning tools that do more than just illustrate the potential cash flow outcomes from your equity grants?
+Effective tactical management of your total portfolio requires that you have a measurable strategy for when (and why) to hold or sell your stock compensation grants.
 You also need a way to value your un-vested grants.
 This means your advisor needs access to a tool that will consider time value as part of the decision making process.
 None of the popular, widely available, financial planning software tools provides a comprehensive evaluation of your equity compensation grants using time value.

 - Does your advisor have time for you or is their time focused on the top executives at your company?
 Let’s face it; the people in the C-suite at your company have much more complex finances than you do.
 Their grants are bigger, they have more trading restrictions and they are the ones making the decision about which investment banking firm to hire.
 Very often, they command most of the attention of the representatives of the brokerage and consulting firms who provide advisory solutions to you.
 Where does that leave you?